Count Dooku: Star Wars Legends

-Dooku appears extensively in the Star Wars Expanded Universe, including novels, comic books and the 2003 TV series Star Wars: Clone Wars.
-In 2014, Lucasfilm labeled such material non-canon to the franchise, and rebranded them as Star Wars Legends.
+Following the acquisition of Lucasfilm by The Walt Disney Company in 2012, most of the licensed Star Wars novels and comics produced between 1977 and 2014 were rebranded as Star Wars Legends and declared non-canon to the franchise.
+The Legends works comprise a separate narrative universe.

-Comic books
+Comics

 In the Star Wars: Republic series, set during the Clone Wars, Dooku trains multiple Dark Jedi apprentices, most of whom he uses as minions.
 His apprentices include Ventress, Tol Skorr and renegade Jedi Quinlan Vos.
 Vos initially intended to infiltrate the Separatists as a spy for the Jedi Council but instead nearly falls to the dark side.

 Novels

 In Jude Watson's Legacy of the Jedi, Dooku appears in Parts 1, 2, and 4, and is mentioned in Part 3.
 In Part 1, he is first tempted by the dark side of the Force as a child when his best friend and fellow Padawan Lorian Nod steals an ancient Sith Holocron from the Jedi Archives.
 When Nod is caught, Nod lies and says that the theft was Dooku's idea.
 However, Dooku manages to convince the Jedi Council of the truth, and Nod is then expelled from the Jedi Order.
-It is later implied that Dooku himself steals the Holocron because he is intrigued by the Sith's open embrace of power and realizes that he is just as ruthless as they are.
-Nod's treachery leaves Dooku with a great bitterness and intolerance of any form of betrayal, as well as an even more pronounced coldness to strangers.
+It is later implied that Dooku himself steals the Holocron because he is intrigued by the Sith's open embrace of power.
 In Part 2, set 13 years later, he is a Jedi Knight, and takes Qui-Gon Jinn as his Padawan apprentice.
-By now, he is capable of masking emotions such as anger and hate that the Jedi Code forbids, stating that they in fact make him stronger.
 He encounters Nod while defending a Senator from space pirates, and defeats him in combat, almost executing him.
 However, Qui-Gon convinces him to spare Nod's life, and he and Dooku turn Nod over to the authorities.
 In Part 3, set 32 years later, Qui-Gon, now a Jedi Knight, remarks that he has not seen Dooku in years, noting that their relationship was never friendly.
 Finally in Part 4, set in the midst of the Clone Wars, Dooku, now a Sith, kills Nod after his former friend refuses to join the Separatists.